-Rustic woods are not only great on walls and floors, Adding reclaimed barnwood to a ceiling is a great way to add character to your space.
-With an authentic look and feel reclaimed and sustainably harvested woods are a great addition to any room, large or small.
-When using wood paneling to clad elements of an area most people naturally think of the floors or walls first, however enhancing the ceiling treatment can often be very attractive and a little more subtle.
+Rustic woods are not only great on walls and floors.
+Adding reclaimed barn wood to a ceiling is a great way to add character to your space.
+With an authentic look, sustainably harvested woods are a great addition to any room, large or small.
+When using wood paneling to clad elements of an area, most people naturally think of the floors or walls first.
+However, enhancing the ceiling treatment can often be very attractive and a little more subtle.

-In most rooms the ceiling tends to be an overlooked surface and typically sheet rock painted white is the default choice.
+In most rooms, the ceiling tends to be an overlooked surface and sheetrock painted white is the default choice.
 In contrast, there are many possibilities to expand the visual appeal of the space by adding texture and color from above.
 As the ceiling doesn’t get much foot traffic, more rustic material can be used to create a very authentic look

-Most ceiling applications utilize tongue and groove or ship lap style paneling to create a more uniform look as well as help the installation process go smoothly and produce a tighter fitting product.
+Most ceiling applications utilize tongue and groove or a shiplap style paneling to create a more uniform look, as well as helping the installation process go smoothly to produce a tighter fitting product.
 It is also popular to use square edge planks that are face nailed when a little more rustic appearance is desired.

 Vaulted and barrel ceilings are the perfect location for rustic wood paneling treatments.
 Combining the depth of the wood with the angles and shape of the room takes the room to a new level.

-Whether they are very rustic hand hewn beams or more refined rough sawn beams, there is no question that adding timbers will feel authentic and complete the look.
+Whether they are very rustic hand-hewn beams or more refined rough sawn beams, there is no question that adding timbers will add a feeling of authenticity and complete the look.
 From a few simple beams running the length of the ceiling to a pattern created using the beams, there are many ways to plan this additional enhancement.
-When planning to add beams it is important to take their weight into consideration and prepare the space for the extra weight of the timbers that will be used.
-Another option is using a faux wood beam instead of solid wood beams, they are much lighter and have a simpler installation process.
+When planning to add beams, it is important to take their weight into consideration and prepare the space for the extra weight of the timbers that will be used.
+Another option is using a faux wood beam instead of solid wood beams, as they are much lighter and have a simpler installation process.

-Sometimes a small space is the perfect location for a ceiling treatment to create a cozy space to relax.
-When designing a room or transition area scale is an important factor that will ensure it all comes together and looks great.
+Sometimes, a small space is a perfect location for a ceiling treatment to create a cozy space to relax.
+When designing a room or transition area, the scale is an important factor that will ensure it all comes together and looks great.
 Using too much wood in a room can detract from the overall look and become overwhelming.
-Accent ceilings are much like accent walls, used to create a contrast in the room without costing a fortune.
+Accent ceilings are much like accent walls – used to create a contrast in the room without costing a fortune.

-Some of the most popular, and attractive places wood ceilings can be found are located in the most used rooms in a home or commercial space.
-Starting with the kitchen, where most people spend considerable time and entertain guests, living rooms and other highly visible areas are also common areas that benefit from enhanced decorative touches.
-All this is not to say that any room cannot be made more attractive and become more inviting by adding wood to the ceiling.
-In commercial spaces wooden ceiling treatments can take the place of wall paneling and provide some of the same benefits, adding character and depth.
-Entry areas, hallways and common work spaces are all popular places to utilize a rustic wood ceiling and provide a great look for guests and employees alike.
+Some of the most popular and attractive places wood ceilings can be found are located in the most used rooms in a home or commercial space.
+Starting with the kitchens, living rooms and other highly visible areas benefit the most from enhanced decorative touches.
+This is not to say that any room cannot be made more attractive and become more inviting by adding wood to the ceiling.
+In commercial spaces, wooden ceiling treatments can take the place of wall paneling and provide some of the same benefits, adding character and depth.
+Entry areas, hallways and common workspaces are all popular places to utilize a rustic wood ceiling and provide a great look for guests and employees alike.

 Not all paneling used in ceiling applications has to be rustic to look great.
-Many factors go into planning the perfect material to be used when covering a surface and depending on the overall design style and desired look there really is not a right or wrong way to choose.
-Sometimes a material you would have never considered ends up being just the right fit, and can be much more stunning than you would have imagined.
+Many factors go into planning the perfect material to be used when covering a surface, depending on the overall design style and desired look.
+There really is not a right or wrong way to choose.
+Sometimes, a material you would have never considered ends up being just the right fit and can be much more stunning than you would have imagined.

-With many design options available it can be overwhelming to navigate all the choices.
-Fro more in depth information including color, texture, wood types as well as specific information regarding application and installation, contact Elmwood Reclaimed Timber to speak to a specialist today.
+With many design options available, it can be overwhelming to navigate all the choices.
+For more in-depth information including color, texture, wood types and specific information regarding application and installation, contact Elmwood Reclaimed Timber to speak to a specialist today.